I start with the equation for sinusoidal motion with an offset and differentiate to get the 2nd order ODE describing the motion of the object.

 In matrix form this becomes:

-$\implies$ the system dynamics matrix $\mathbf F$ is:
+⟹ the system dynamics matrix F is:

-I get the following discretised $\mathbf A$ matrix:
+I get the following discretised A matrix:

 This works to filter a sine wave of a know frequency with an offset, it predicts the correct phase, amplitude and even if a change the amplitude of the signal being filtered half way in it corrects for this very quickly and fits to the true signal.
 However if I shift the phase of the true signal part way through it does not correct for it.
-How might I include phase $\phi$ in my Kalman filter model such that it can still track the signal with sudden changes in phase?
+How might I include phase ϕ in my Kalman filter model such that it can still track the signal with sudden changes in phase?

 If I try with my current filter I get the following result: